inpsyde/WPSR7/.github/ISSUE_TEMPLATE.md

 Thanks for contributing&mdash;you rock!

 Please note:

+> **Currently we don't support, maintain the solution.
+However feel free to use, enhance the library to makes more completely in the PSR7 context.**

 - These comments won't show up when you submit the issue.
 - Please choose a descriptive title (e.g., "Typo in readme").
 - Almost everything is optional, but please try to provide as many details as possible.